Be your own boss.

 - Veterans Incubator for Better Entrepreneurship at UW Tacoma

 The Veterans Incubator for Better Entrepreneurship (VIBE) at the University of Washington Tacoma provides an applied training environment that supports military veterans’ entrepreneurial aspirations and promotes their understanding of the modern startup life cycle.
+Many of its program offerings are free and open to members of the public.

 - Washington Small Business Development Center

 The Washington Small Business Development Center (WSBDC) is a network of business advisors, trainers, and support staff who operate from Washington State University, Western Washington University, several of the state’s community and technical colleges, and selected economic development agencies.
 Core services revolve around assisting clients with making better informed business decisions to grow and sustain their businesses.
-WSBCS provides in-depth, confidential, no cost customized one-on one business advising, business training, and advisor assisted market intelligence.
+WSBDC provides in-depth, confidential, no cost customized one-on one business advising, business training, and advisor assisted market intelligence.

 - Washington State Office of Minority and Women's Business Enterprises

-OMWBE develops programs designed to improve the contributions of minority- and women-owned small businesses to the Washington State economy.
+The Washington State Office of Minority and Women’s Business Enterprises (OMWBE) develops programs designed to improve the contributions of minority- and women-owned small businesses to the Washington State economy.
 The OMWBE assists qualified minority- and women-owned businesses in the State OMWBE certification programs for public contracting and procurement and access to financial opportunities.

 - Washington State Office of Regulatory Innovation and Assistance

-ORIA’s Small Business Guide provides helpful information, links to valuable resources, and outlines the steps for starting and operating a business in Washington state.
+The Washington State Office of Regulatory Innovation and Assistance (ORIA) provides helpful information, links to valuable resources, and outlines the steps for starting and operating a business in Washington state.
 The Small Business Guide is available in English, Spanish, Russian, Korean, Vietnamese, and Chinese.

 The Business Guide includes sections that will help you plan, run, grow, or close a business in Washington State.